Basics

 By demonstrating predictive validity, researchers can show that their new measure is not only reliable in the present but also useful for making accurate predictions about future events or behaviors.

 For instance, a new aptitude test designed to predict students' success in college might be validated by comparing its scores to students' future academic performance.
 If the test scores accurately predict how well students will perform in their college courses, the test exhibits high predictive validity.
-This type of validity is crucial for creating tools that aid in long-term planning and decision-making.
+This type of validity is essential for creating tools that aid in long-term planning and decision-making.

 Establishing predictive validity ensures that the data analysis can predict future performance.
 Photo by Markus Spiske.